Preserving Brick Township's History, Culture and Heritage

 The Historic Preservation Commission was created in 1998 to preserve the heritage of Brick Township.
 The Commission encourages the preservation of the cultural, social, economic and architectural history of Brick Township.
 It encourages the reinvestment in existing historic sites in a manner that preserves, restores and reuses these sites and discourages unnecessary demolition.
 It carries out advisory, educational and informational functions that will provide historic preservation in Brick Township.

-The Historic Preservation Commission's office is located in the Hulse House, Herbertsville Road.
+The Historic Preservation Commission's office is located in the Hulse House, 471 Herbertsville Road.
 The house, which dates back to the 1890's and was moved to its current location in the 1930's, was purchased in 2002 by the Township and restored in 2010 through the town's CDBG program.
-The Commission is currently pursuing grants to make the home ADA-compliant.
+The Commission was able to obtain grant money for the construction of an ADA-compliant bathroom so the house can be opened to the public, construction should be completed in the Fall of 2014.

 The members of the Historic Preservation Commission are as follows: